-Clara Sanabras - The New Irish Girl and other folk songs and ballads to the Lute - The Consort
+Clara Sanabras - The New Irish Girl - The Consort

 This is a delightful collection of Irish and English folk songs performed by the Catalan soprano Clara Sanbras and lutenist William Carter.
 This is a difficult repertoire to pull off, even if it is aimed at the early music crossover market rather than at lovers of folk music, as this CD seems to be.
 If, as some think, many of these songs are in their most natural state when sung unaccompanied by an untrained voice, the trick in any arrangement by performers with the amount of training that Sanabras and Carter boast in the accompanying notes, is to get the balance right.
 The vocal style needs to sound neither constrained by over training, nor like a trained voice trying to sound untrained (which is probably worse).
 Likewise, accompaniments need to be neither cloyingly banal nor so sophisticated that they might have been written for a completely different song.